lipeeeee/cicadaAnalyzer_3301/README.md

-# numberAnalyzer_3301
+# cicadaAnalyzer_3301
-Cryptography tool to analyze a given number.
+Cryptography tool to analyze a given string and/or number.